kubernetes/website/content/en/blog/_posts/2024-02-22-diy-create-your-own-cloud-with-kubernetes-part-1/index.md

 ![kubernetes on bare metal illustration](baremetal.svg)

-Judge for yourself: in the cloud, to update a node, you simply delete the virtual machine and create a new one from a new image.
-It will join the cluster and just work as a new node, a very simple and commonly used pattern in the Kubernetes world.
-Many order new virtual machines every few minutes, simply because they can use cheaper spot instances.
+Judge for yourself: in the cloud, to update a node, you typically delete the virtual machine (or even use `kubectl delete node`) and you let your node management tooling create a new one, based on an immutable image.
+The new node will join the cluster and ”just work” as a  node;
+following a very simple and commonly used pattern in the Kubernetes world.
+Many clusters order new virtual machines every few minutes, simply because they can use cheaper spot instances.
 However, when you have a physical server, you can't just delete and recreate it, firstly because it often runs some cluster services, stores data, and its update process is significantly more complicated.

 There are different approaches to solving this problem, ranging from in-place updates, as done by kubeadm, kubespray, and k3s, to full automation of provisioning physical nodes through Cluster API and Metal3.